Frequently Asked Questions

 How much do finished pieces cost?

-Prices start at $350 for unframed piece, however exact pricing will range on the complexity and size of the piece.
+Prices start at $450 for unframed piece, however exact pricing will range based on the size of the artwork chosen.
 For more information about pricing, get in touch for a quote and we’ll discuss details!